Blosc/python-blosc/c-blosc/README.rst

 ===============

 I'd like to thank the PyTables community that have collaborated in the exhaustive testing of Blosc.
 With an aggregate amount of more than 300 TB of different datasets compressed *and* decompressed successfully, I can say that Blosc is pretty safe now and ready for production purposes.

+Other important cotributions:

+* Thibault North contributed a way to call BLosc from different threads in a safe way.

+* The cmake support was a contribution of Thibault North, Antonio Valentino and Mark Wiebe.

-Also, Valentin Haenel did a terrific work fixing typos and improving docs and the plotting script.
+* Valentin Haenel did a terrific work fixing typos and improving docs and the plotting script.

 ----